 Keto chocolate cookies – brownie cookie texture!

-If you don’t know what to choose between a brownie or a cookie those keto chocolate cookies have all the good things from a brownie – fudgy center, strong chocolate flavor and even chewy if you can’t wait the next day – all this in one single cookie.
+These keto chocolate cookies have all the good things from a brownie – fudgy center, strong chocolate flavor, and even chewy if you can’t wait the next day – all this in one single cookie.

-- Sugar free crystal sweetener – erythritol or monk fruit are my two favorites
+- Sugar-free crystal sweetener – erythritol or monk fruit are my two favorites.

 - Coconut oil – I don’t recommend using any other oil or butter for this recipe to achieve the best brownie cookie texture.

-- Salt – optional but so delicious to balance the chocolate flavor
+- Salt – optional but so delicious to balance the chocolate flavor.

 Fudgy and chewy chocolate cookies